IF YOUR CHILD HAS SYMPTOMS OR AN EXPOSURE . . .

 - True facial deformity that causes airway obstruction

 We recommend that all children returning to in-person school wear masks, regardles of vaccination status.
 Many children are not yet eligible to be vaccinated against COVID-19 and are therefore less protected against COVID-19 infection.
 In addition, teachers and staff should continue to wear masks in school, regardless of vaccination status.

-COVID-19 VACCINE APPROVED BY THE FDA FOR EVERYONE 16 YEARS AND ABOVE
+COVID-19 VACCINE APPROVED BY THE FDA FOR PATIENTS 6 MONTHS AND OLDER AND THEIR FAMILIES

 Our office offers the Pfizer COVID-19 vaccine at our Eastgate, Batavia, and Loveland locations.
-The FDA has given full approval for the vaccine for people 16 years of age an older.
-We can also administer the vaccine to young people aged 12-15 years through their Emergency Use Authorization.
+The FDA has given full approval for the vaccine for people 6 months of age an older.
 Vaccine appointments can be scheduled Monday - Saturday.
 Eligible patients also can receive the vaccine when they are in the office for check ups or follow up appointments.
 We continue to be committed to vaccinating not only our patients, but their eligible family members as well.

-The CDC has a webpage with detailed information about the Pfizer COVID-19 vaccine:
+The CDC has detailed information about the Pfizer COVID-19 vaccine

 OFFICE PANDEMIC RESPONSE

 Masks are required to enter all of our offices for everyone aged 5 years of age and older

 We also strongly encourage children aged 2-5 years to wear masks